Table of Contents

 Practical Implementation Process

 A structured UX design process typically includes several stages.
+The sequence matters — skipping stages is common, but it consistently leads to rework.

 Research